This cat was lost 12 days in the Grizzly Peak mountains - yet we found him before the fires!

 "Please help us, Lost cat Finder!

-The area has coyotes around.
-Fortunatley, In the area we covered, we didn’t notice clumps of fur or bones yet.
+The area has many coyotes although in the areas we covered, we have not seen any clumps of cat fur or bones yet."

 Once I got the coordinates for the area and a good feel for the personality of this poor displaced cat, I was able to create a plan for them, so they could focus on a strategy instead of making more mistakes or worse, giving up.